amugofjava/anytime_podcast_player/README.md

 ## Getting Started

-Anytime is currently in *Alpha* - so please expect bugs!
+Anytime is currently in *Beta* - so please expect bugs!
 It also only supports Android at this time.
 A version for iOS is in the works, but is slower going as I do not have any Apple hardware to build or test on.